Esther Kreitman: Career

 money.
 Although she had been the first in the family to write, she published relatively late in life, her first novel Der Sheydims Tants (Dance of the Demons) appearing in Poland in 1936.
 It was translated by her son in 1946 as Deborah.
 Her second novel, Brilyantn (Diamonds) was published in 1944.
 Yikhes (Lineage), her book of short stories, was published in 1949.
 Many of her works deal with the status of women, particularly intellectual women, among Ashkenazi Jews.
 Other works explore class relationships, and her short stories include several set in London during The Blitz, which she experienced.

-After World War II, Kreitman attempted to contact her mother and a third brother, Moyshe, who had become a village-rabbi in Poland and had fled to the Soviet Union with their mother and his wife; their father had died before the war.
+After World War II, Kreitman attempted to contact her mother and a third brother, Moshe, who had become a village-rabbi in Poland and had fled to the Soviet Union with their mother and his wife; their father had died before the war.
 Although she received two postcards from southern Kazakhstan, in the town of Dzhambul, (today Taraz), no further communication was forthcoming.
 Forced evacuation of Jewish refugees to Central Asia under extremely harsh conditions was relatively common in the Soviet Union during World War II, and both are reported to have perished in 1946.
 Her other brother Israel Joshua Singer had died in New York in 1944, but her remaining sibling, Isaac Bashevis Singer, came to visit her in London in 1947.